IvanShabanov/fi-einspector/README.md

 # File Inspector
-Analysis of files on the site and fixing changes in files (size, date and time of changes).
+Analysis of files on the site and log changes in files (size, date and time of changes).